quorum1/governance/flows/q-git.md

 - **Release Point (RP):** Coordinates the Release and is responsible for key decisions.
 Able to delegate authority to others and define the workflow for the Release as long as it doesn't conflict with the definitions in the governance repo.
 The Release Point must be a Contributor.
 - **Partners:** Play key roles in development and ultimately approve the Release during finalization.
-- **Chief Maintainer (CM):** Helps support the Point, provides architectural guidance, has veto power over approvals, appoints and can change the Point, can overrule decisions made by the Release Point.
+- **Steward:** Helps support the Point, provides architectural guidance, has veto power over approvals, appoints and can change the Point, can overrule decisions made by the Release Point.
 - **Designatees:** Designated by the Release Point to develop Resolution Branches as needed during the finalization step.
 - **Merge Certifiers:** The final certification step before a Working Release is merged into the `main` branch.